maxmalek/ugreg/README.md

+# What's in this repo?

+- [maiden](src/maiden) - A search accelerator for matrix homeservers
+- [extrond](src/extrond) - Provides a REST interface to control [Extron SMP 351](https://www.extron.com/product/smp351) machines over the network.
+  Can be extended to support other devices via telnet or similar.

+Unfinished, do not use:

+- [ugreg](src/ugreg) - A JSON aggregator, "database" and cache intended for use in front of slow backends

+All projects use the same underlying shared code so they are bunched together in one repo, sorry.

 # Building

 Everything in this repo is developed in Visual Studio on Windows and deployed on Linux.
 It's fairly portable code so other OSes should work too, but this is untested.
+The code itself is mostly C++'03 but uses some C++'17 STL things so C++'17 is needed to build it.

 Starting in the repo root, build like any other cmake project: